Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

                      & (user_op::HobDataType("out", 0) == DataType::kDouble));
 ```

-According to the knowledge in [Customize Op](../extended_topics/user_op.md), we have known that `MiniReaderKernel::Compute` function is responsible for the Op's compute logic.
+According to the knowledge in [Customize Op](../extended_topics/user_op.md), we have known that `MiniReaderKernel::Compute` method is responsible for the Op's compute logic.
 However, we use an override version of `Compute` that includes two parameters here.
 It's necessary to introduce the second parameter `OpKernelState`.

 When we call the `Compute`, we need to maintain other objects in addition to get information from `ctx`.
-This type of object does not need to be created repeatedly, but their state of information may change as `Compute` function is called multiple times.
+This type of object does not need to be created repeatedly, but their state of information may change as `Compute` method is called multiple times.
 In response to this need, OneFlow provides a override version with two parameters of `Compute`.
 In order to use it, we need to override `CreateOpKernelState` at the same time. `CreateOpKernelState` returns a `user_op::OpKernelState` derived class object.
-This object will be the second parameter to be transmitted when `Compute` is called.
+This object will be the second parameter when `Compute` is called.

-So we only need to encapsulate the information we want to maintain, in addition to the `ctx`, as a derived class of `user_op::OpKernelState`, instantiate and return it in `CreateOpKernelState`.
+So we only need to pack the information we want to maintain, in addition to the `ctx`, as a derived class of `user_op::OpKernelState`, instantiate and return it in `CreateOpKernelState`.

 In our Mini Reader's Kernel, we first implement a class `MiniReaderWarapper` that is inherited from `user_op::OpKernelState`.
 It is a simple encapsulation of `MiniDataReader`, the reason why we encapsulate `MiniReaderWrapper` instead of using `MiniDataReader` directly is that to meet the requirements of OneFlow.